Detection probability "enhancement" and "unfair sampling" in Bell inequalities: On recent tests

-Moreover and in more simple terms, any quantum electrodynamical model making use of the Glauber expression \cite{Glauber} predicts a non-negligible local coincidence rate as the result of a non-negligible intensity arriving at the detectors from both exit channels of the PBS.
 Now, for the purpose of analysis let us suppose such ``local coincidences'' are included in our former models by means of a new hidden instruction that we will denote $\gamma$.
-Clearly, there are two basic types of events we have to be aware of: (i) a local coincidence in one of the arms: $\{ A = \gamma; B = \pm 1,0 \}$ or $\{ A = \pm 1,0; B = \gamma \}$; (ii) double local coincidences: $\{ A = \gamma; B = \gamma \}$.
+Clearly, there are two basic types of events we have to be aware of:\\ (i) a local coincidence in one of the arms: $\{ A = \gamma; B = \pm 1,0 \}$ or $\{ A = \pm 1,0; B = \gamma \}$;\\ (ii) double local coincidences: $\{ A = \gamma; B = \gamma \}$.

 A double channel setup (monitoring both channels at the exit of the PBS, with their respective detector) would easily allow to discard events of the type (i) and (ii); this is however very difficult in a single channel test such as the recent ones in \cite{G13,Chr13}.
 Let us first abbreviate